LennertMertens/cisco-cybersecurity/chapter5.md

 ## 5.3 Certificates
 ### 5.3.1 The Basics of Digital Certificates
 ### 5.3.1.1 What is a Digital Certificate?

+A digital certificate is equivalent to an **electronic passport**.
+They enable users, hosts, and organizations to exchange information securely over the Internet.
+Specifically, a digital certificate **authenticates and verifies** that users sending a message are who they claim to be.

+### 5.3.1.2 Using Digital Certificates

+Ismelk is confirming an order with Alice.
+Alice's web server uses a digital certificate to **ensure the transaction**.

+- Step 1: Ismelk browses to Alice’s website.
+A browser designates a secure connection by displaying a lock icon in the security status bar.

+- Step 2: Alice’s web server sends a digital certificate to Ismelk’s browser.

+- Step 3: Ismelk’s browser checks the certificate stored in the browser settings.
+Only trusted certificates permit the transaction to go forward.

+- Step 4: Ismelk still needs to authenticate and provide a password.
+This creates a secure session in the background between Ismelk’s computer and Alice’s web server.

+- Step 5: Ismelk’s web browser creates a unique, one-time session key.

+- Step 6: Ismelk’s browser uses the web server’s public key on its certificate to encrypt the session.
+The result is that only Alice’s web server can read the transactions sent from Ismelk’s browser.

+### 5.3.1.3 What is a Certificate Authority?

+The CA issues digital certificates that authenticate the identity of organizations and users.

+### 5.3.2 Constructing a Digital Certificate
+### 5.3.2.1 What is Inside a Digital Certificate?

 ## 5.4 Database Integrity Enforcement